Salvax Duo Plus

 Shake the foam well just before each use.
 Turn the medicine canister upside down to dispense the foam.

 Apply the medication to the affected area as directed.
-Do not use salicylic acid and urea topical on skin that is red, swollen, infected, or oozing.
+Do not use Salvax Duo Plus on skin that is red, swollen, infected, or oozing.

 This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using salicylic acid and urea topical.
+Tell any doctor who treats you that you are using Salvax Duo Plus.

-Use salicylic acid and urea topical regularly to get the most benefit.
-Call your doctor if your symptoms do not improve, or if they get worse while using salicylic acid and urea topical.
+Use Salvax Duo Plus regularly to get the most benefit.
+Call your doctor if your symptoms do not improve, or if they get worse while using this medicine.

 Store at room temperature away from moisture and heat.